Khimarra/the-intermet/README.old.md

 - Not every piece has images, so in those cases I loaded in a default "no image available" image.
 In the process, I learned that the "images" folder needs to be in "public," not "src."
 - Rendering info to the art details page after linking from specific pieces on the department page required lifting state, which means I can't link directly to an object without clicking on the link in department page.
 Ended up making a second API call on that page so if it didn't get props passed down directly from the onClick, it will render a random piece.
 - I want to implement a loading bar but I don't know how, yet.
 Will probably have to do some googling.
 I did end up making a "please wait" message for now by using an if statement.
 It basically says if the data hasn't loaded, render "Please wait..."
+- I was originally rendering my DeptPage (with 3 art pieces) by repeating myself 3 times.
+I thought I could fix this by using Promise.all like in my Main, but realized the easier way to solve this particular issue, since nothing was being mapped, was to simply move the functionality into an ArtCard component (which I had originally planned for with my ArtButton component, and then chose not to make that component) and call the ArtCard three times in the DeptPage component.

 ## Code Snippet